-- · Adopted a risk management plan, which included measures for risk mitigation for suppliers using smelters and refiners that have not received a conflict free designation from the CFSP. - · Required the Company's existing and new conflict mineral suppliers to use facilities that have received a conflict free designation. - · Monitored and tracked suppliers to ensure compliance with the Company's Conflict Minerals Sourcing Policy. - · Performed risk mitigation efforts with suppliers identified to be in conformity with our Conflict Minerals Sourcing Policy by working with them to bring them into compliance. - · Reported findings from the Company's supply chain risk assessment to its Executive Quality Council.
+- Adopted a risk management plan, which included measures for risk mitigation for suppliers using smelters and refiners that have not received a conflict free designation from the CFSP. - Requested the Company's existing and new conflict mineral suppliers to use facilities that have received a conflict free designation.
+Suppliers that use facilities without such designation may be removed as an approved vendor. - · Monitored and tracked suppliers to ensure compliance with the Company's Conflict Minerals Sourcing Policy. - Performed risk mitigation efforts with suppliers identified to be in conformity with our Conflict Minerals Sourcing Policy by working with them to bring them into compliance. - · Reported findings from the Company's supply chain risk assessment to its Executive Quality Council.